 Stress

 Stress is the way your body reacts to something that is unusual, dangerous, unknown, or disturbing.
-When under stress, your body makes physical and chemical changes.
-Some of the symptoms of stress can include chest pain, rapid heart rate, breathing problems, headaches, vision problems, confusion, anxiety, grief, denial, fear, or worry.
+When under stress, your body goes through physical and chemical changes.
+Some of the symptoms of stress can include chest pain, fast heart rate, breathing problems, headaches, vision problems, confusion, anxiety, grief, denial, fear, or worry.
 Please see our fact sheet on stress at https://mothertobaby.org/fact-sheets/stress-pregnancy/.
+Also, the Disaster Distress Helpline, 1-800-985-5990, is a 24/7, 365-day-a-year, national hotline dedicated to providing immediate crisis counseling for people who are experiencing emotional distress related to any natural or human-caused disaster.

 Mold

 Molds are fungi that can be found both indoors and outdoors.
 They grow best in warm, damp, and humid places.
 Some molds can produce substances called toxins.
-Exposure to mold toxins can cause health symptoms in some people.
-Symptoms might be allergic reactions such as stuffy nose, eye irritation, rashes, and wheezing, and possibly fever or shortness of breath.
-Not everyone will have these symptoms.
+In some people, exposure to mold toxins can cause symptoms such as stuffy nose, eye irritation, rashes, wheezing, fever, or shortness of breath.
 For more information on mold see our fact sheet at https://mothertobaby.org/fact-sheets/mold-pregnancy/.

 Breastfeeding after a natural disaster: